This page tells you about the biological therapy cetuximab and its possible side effects. There are sections about

 Studies have shown that cetuximab does not work in people whose bowel cancer cells have a genetic change called a k-ras mutation.
 Around 4 out of 10 people (40%) with bowel cancer have a k-ras mutation.
 So doctors will test your tumour sample to see if you have a normal k-ras gene before starting treatment.

-Cetuximab is a liquid.
-You can have it as a drip through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have it through a central line, a portacath or a PICC line.
+You have cetuximab into your bloodstream (intravenously).
+You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 You have the first treatment over 2 hours.
 If this goes well you can have the next treatments over an hour.
 You have the treatment once a week.
 You are likely to have cetuximab alongside other treatments, such as chemotherapy drugs.

 If you have cetuximab in combination with other anti cancer drugs you will have them at least an hour after the end of the cetuximab drip.
 If you have cetuximab in combination with radiotherapy you usually start the cetuximab one week beforehand.

 You have blood tests before starting treatment and regularly during your treatment.
 The tests check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.